 Wikipedia’s definition of time-management discusses the origin and organization of your typical, as-you-know-it, to-do list.
 “Task lists are often tiered.
 The simplest tiered system includes a general to-do list (or task-holding file) to record all the tasks the person needs to accomplish, and a daily to-do list which is created each day by transferring tasks from the general to-do list.”

 That said, I came across an article that talked about a new way to do, To-Do lists.
 This author, Josh Linkner, The Road to Reinvention: How to Drive Disruption and Accelerate Transformation states that we should make our To-Do lists and break it up into three different categories: More, Less and Stop.

 Under the More, “what do you need more of in your life”.
 Where are your efforts that deliver the highest value.
 These should be the items that you know you should be spending more time on because you are delivering the highest value (ie. Money, or simply you should focus more of your time and energy on this item because you value it).
 For example, more strategy meetings, more coaching clients or more reading to your kids, more feeding your brain!

 The second category, Less.
 What do you need to spend less time doing?
 Less time surfing Social Media, less time gossiping, and less time texting your friends.
 Fortunately, I have no time for any of these but I do see a lot of people pissing away a lot of time.
 I probably need to do less of the smaller tasks on my personal side and more of picking up the phone and calling prospects.

 Minimize Actions That Are Not Productive

 Third, what do you need to stop doing?
-I thought this was really interesting, none of us really have a stop to-doing list, as everything on our to-do lists is an actionable item, so on the stop is “what is unproductive”.
+I thought this was really interesting, none of us really have a stop-to-doing list, as everything on our to-do lists is an actionable item, so on the stop is “what is unproductive”.
 What are you doing that is unproductive?
-You know what this is, its your excuses!
+You know what this is, it’s your excuse!